 DNA and genes

 All the information the bacterium needs to carry out its normal life and function is stored as DNA in the bacterial chromosome.
 Bacteria usually have a single, circular chromosome.
-Within the chromosome, there are genes, which are specific pieces of DNA that give instructions to the cell on how to build molecules called proteins.
+Within the chromosome, there are genes instructing the cell on how to build proteins.
 Proteins carry out many of the cell’s functions such as transporting nutrients and harvesting energy.
 A typical bacterium has a couple of thousand genes, as compared to about 20,000-25,000 genes in humans.
-Sometimes the function of a gene can be disrupted or altered during bacterial growth due to mutations in the DNA; mistakes that may occur when bacteria are producing copies of their chromosomes.
-Read more about how mutations can lead to antibiotic resistance here: Antibiotic resistance – Mutation and selection.
+Sometimes the function of a gene can be disrupted or altered due to mutations in the DNA.
+Mutations may occur due to mistakes when bacteria are producing copies of their chromosomes, and could in some cases give rise to antibiotic resistance.
+Read more about how mutations can lead to antibiotic resistance here: Antibiotic resistance – Mutations and selection.

 |Facts sheets Learn more about microbiology, bacteria and other microbes in these online facts sheets.